shoopapa/ai-gear/README.md

 # AI Gear

-Elevate your wrestling game with AI Gear, the app that delivers real-time performance insights using sensor tech on and your mobile device
+Elevate your wrestling game with AI Gear, the app that delivers real-time performance insights using sensor tech on your mobile device

 ## Description